hedgecrw/WebAudioAPI/README.md

 ## Future Work

- - [ ] Implement modifications framework (staccato, etc.)
- - [ ] Make instruments respect note ranges specified in metadata
  - [ ] Fix sustained/looping instrument audio clips to have no silence at end
+ - [ ] Introduce the concept of key signatures (make flats/sharps modifications?)
  - [ ] Allow importing Sf2, Sf3, Sfz, or raw audio (WAV, OGG, MP3, etc.) formats for instrument creation
  - [ ] Import good quality SoundFonts from https://sites.google.com/site/soundfonts4u/
+ - [ ] See what other effects can be added from https://github.com/jonathanneels/Audio-Input-Effects and from https://alemangui.github.io/pizzicato/
  - [ ] Make library fully General MIDI 2 compliant
- - [ ] See what other effects can be added from https://github.com/jonathanneels/Audio-Input-Effects and from https://alemangui.github.io/pizzicato/